KonstantinosChanioglou/Automated-Email-Sending/README.md

 ### Create the Report.txt file in order to be attached to the email

-### Note: if you are using gmail server generate an app password
+### Note: if you are using gmail server generate an app password from your google account

 ## How to run
 + python autoEmailSending.py